The Jews of Rhodes

 The old fountain was later replaced by the seahorse design that still exists today.

-Located at the east end of La Kaye Ancha, the Rhodeslis called this street “el espejo” because it looked like a mirror.
+Located at the east end of La Kaye Ancha.
+This street was called “el espejo” (mirror).

 Present Landmarks of the Jewish Community